a5bru/TR-M2T/README.md

 In Order to run the example you have to define the following:

-1. Checkout a Linux based system (e.g. Ubuntu)
+1. Checkout a Linux based system (e.g. Ubuntu, WSL, etc.)
 2. Install Mosquitto MQTT Broker
 3. Install a MQTT Explorer (optional)
 4. Install RTKLIB